Non-perturbative on-shell multiplet structure of SU(N) Yang-Mills fields: Discussion

+The method based on using the non-vector representation of the Weyl group $W(SU(3))$ is generalized to $SU(4)$ Yang-Milld theory in order to construct an explicit ansatz for the singlet gluon field.
+Generalization to a pure $SU(N)$ Yang-Mills theory is straightforward and implies a universal structure of the final Weyl symmetric Lagrangian expressed in terms of the four-dimensional vector gluon field $K_\mu$ which describes one non-Abelian singlet gluon solution of magnetic type.

+The multiplet structure of quark Weyl multiplets in $SU(N)$ Yang-Mills theory has been studied by using the Abelian projection in a new Cartan-Weyl generator basis which is consistent with the Weyl multiplet structure of quarks and gluons.
+This allows to derive systems of equations for the constituent quarks dressed in gluon fields.
+It has been demonstrated that there are two types of irreducible Weyl multiplets for the constituent quarks; one singlet quark dressed in one singlet gluon in the standard one-dimensional representation $\Gamma_1$, and one standard irreducible $(N-1)$-dimensional multiplet for the constituent quarks dressed in $(N-1)$ Abelian gluons.\\

-Our results imply that Weyl multiplet structures of $SU(3)$ and $SU(4)$ Yang-Mills theory with fermions in fundamental representation are qualitatively the same.
-Especially, the Weyl symmetric Lagrangians for one-particle singlet gluon solutions and singlet constituent quarks differ by values of two number parameters defined uniquely by the structure groups $SU(N)$ ($N=3,4$).
-One should stress that dynamical singlet quark-gluon solutions to equations of motion do not yet represent physical particles.
-The corresponding one-particle quantum states obtained after quantization rather describe primary single quantum states of gluons and quarks which still are not directly observable quantities.
-To obtain physical observable states, one should take into account interaction of the primary singlet gluons and quarks to vacuum gluon and quark condensates.
-As it was shown in \cite{plb2023}, such interaction of a single gluon with vacuum gluon condensate leads to formation of lightest glueballs.
-We expect that similar interaction of a singlet quark to vacuum gluon and quark condensate will produce new hadrons like hadron mixture states of gluons and quarks.
+One should stress that dynamical singlet quark-gluon solutions to classical equations of motion (38, 39) represent physical observable particles only in the deconfinement phase.
+In the confinement phase the quarks are localized inside hadrons, so classical solutions for the constituent quarks can not provide such localization.
+To obtain physical solutions for the confined singlet quarks one should take into account the interaction of the quarks with the vacuum gluon and quark condensates.
+It has been shown in (\cite{plb2023}, section 5), that interaction of a single primary gluon with the vacuum gluon condensate leads to formation of localized bound states corresponding to the lightest glueballs.
+The obtained analytical expression for the glueball spectrum is consistent with the Regge theory.
+We expect that interaction of the constituent singlet quark to vacuum gluon condensate will produce new hadrons like the hybrid states made of gluons and quarks.
+This issue will be considered in a separate paper.

+The presented non-trivial Weyl group multiplets of quarks and gluons admits the existence of singlet and doublet color quarks in the standard $SU(3)$ QCD.
+This implies that the old traditional quark model in QCD should be improved taking into account the non-perturbative multiplet structure of quarks and gluons.
+Such a modified quark model will describe more detailed spectrum of known hadrons and exotic mesons.\\